terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 ## Web Application Firewall(WAF)

-The [WAF submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/waf/) provides the terraform resources to enable and disable WAF with the default rule sets: [OWASP](https://cloud.ibm.com/docs/cis?topic=cis-waf-settings#owasp-rule-set-for-waf) and [CIS](https://cloud.ibm.com/docs/cis?topic=cis-waf-settings#cis-ruleset-for-waf) in an IBM Cloud CIS instance.
+The [WAF submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/waf/) provides the terraform resources that allow you to turn on and off WAF.
+CIS includes the default rule sets for WAF: [OWASP rule set](https://cloud.ibm.com/docs/cis?topic=cis-waf-settings#owasp-rule-set-for-waf) and [CIS rule set](https://cloud.ibm.com/docs/cis?topic=cis-waf-settings#cis-ruleset-for-waf).
+Currently this module allows you to either enable or disable the WAF with these default rule sets.

 ##  Distributed Denial of Service(DDOS)